 Cost of Attendance

-Students who are married and/or have children must understand that federal financial aid is designed to help pay for the costs for one student to attend school, not to support other family members.
-The sole exception to this, under some circumstances, is that families with children may receive additional financial aid for daycare costs.
-For questions regarding these federal policies or other financial aid issues, send an email to FinancialAid@dental.ufl.edu.
+Special Note: Students who are married and/or have children should understand that federal financial aid is designed to help pay for the costs for the student to attend school; it is not intended to support other family members.
+The only exception is for students who have dependent children in daycare.
+Such students may be able to receive a COA increase for daycare.
+Requests for daycare cost allowances must be sent to the UFCD Financial Aid Coordinator at www.sfa.ufl.edu/help/⤷.

 - Florida residents: $41,720